 Poster presenters are able to explain their material, answer questions, exchange contact information, and fully discuss the subject matter, as visitors examine the displays during the time allocated for poster presentation.

-If you are unable to attend the conference in person mainly due to financial or any other reasons, but still wish to have your paper presented and published, we offer virtual presentations for your convenience.
-There are two types of virtual presentations available.
+For your convenience, we offer virtual presentations if you are unable to attend the conference in person but still need your work to be presented and published.
+There are two different types of virtual presentations.

 Live Video Presentation

 Select the ideal background, then optimise the lighting.